lucasfcosta/blog/_posts/2022-06-01-ux-patterns-cli-tools.md

 # Interactive mode

+To discover _all_ the actions you can perform using a particular GUI, you merely need to open menus and read the available options.

-How do you figure out how to cut a video in QuickTime?
-You either open the help menu and type "cut", look for helpful icons, or click through menus and read the options.
+To figure out how to cut a video in QuickTime, for example, you either click "help" and type "cut", look for helpful icons, or click through menus and read the options.

 <img style="margin-bottom: -18px; max-height: 500px;" src="/assets/cli-ux/discoverability-gui.png" alt="how to cut a video in quicktime">
 <center><i>Good GUIs help you discover where features are.</i></center>

-Furthermore, to discover _all_ the actions you can perform using a particular GUI, you merely need to open menus and read the available options.

-Once you've selected what you'd like to do, GUIs then make the path to success look obvious by telling you precisely the next steps to get to a result.
+Once you've selected what you'd like to do, most GUIs make the path to success look obvious by telling you precisely the next steps to get to a result.

 CLIs, on the other hand, rely on written documentation which is usually long and cryptic.
 Try typing `man ssh`, for example, and see if you can quickly figure out which options to use with each command.